 The services provided in a Service Package can contain multiple instances of Functional Resource Types (FR Types).
 Each FR Type is assigned an ISO object identifier (OID).
 The FR Type OID is used to construct unique identifiers for functional resource instances and for the monitored parameters, configuration parameters, notifiable events, and real-time control directives that those functional resources expose for Service Management purposes.
 A Functional Resource instance is identified by its Functional Resource Name, which is the combination of the Functional Resource Type with a Functional Resource Instance Number (see the Cross Support Transfer Service Specification Framework (reference [4]) for additional details on the formal syntax of Functional Resource identifiers).

-Figure 2-2 is a diagram of the functional resources that are used to implement the IOAG Service Catalog #1 services in Earth Space Link Terminals.
-The functional resources are color-coded to identify the major category of the ASCs to which they belong (see 2.2).
+Figure 2-2 is a diagram of all CCSDS core functional resources that are used to implement the IOAG Service Catalog #1 services in Earth Space Link Terminals.
+The functional resources are color-coded to identify the Functional Resource strata to which they belong (see 2.2).
 Each of these functional resources is described in section 4.